-International exposure is another key to success in today's complex and dynamic world.
-It is important for students to gain awareness and insights into foreign cultures and policies in widening their knowledge in various aspects of global issues and challenges.
 The opportunity for this exposure is in-built in the University's academic system through the internationalisation programmes, namely: global outreach, internship abroad, service learning and summer school programmes.
 The faculty strongly encourages students to participate in at least one of the internationalisation programmes during their study.

-I hope students will take part in academic activities organised by the Faculty as well as portray an optimistic work culture with positive moral values in developing leadership qualities and individual generic skills.
-This is important not only for individual academic excellence but will also contribute to the development of the nation, towards becoming a developed country socially, culturally and politically.
+I hope students will take part in academic activities organised by the Faculty as well as portray an optimistic work culture with positive moral values in developing leadership and team working qualities and individual generic skills.
+It is eminent not only for individual academic excellence but will also contribute to the development of the nation, towards becoming a developed country socially, culturally and politically.

 If you have concerns and need more information, you may visit the Faculty's website at builtsurvey.utm.my or seek advice from your academic advisers, lecturers or the faculty's administrative staff.
 I sincerely hope you will enjoy your time at the Faculty, and that your education here will serve you well in the future to be a great alumnus.